 Skip to main content

-Bihar, Odisha "ensure" benefits of growth accrue to poorest.
-In Gujarat, they bypass poor
+Bihar, Odisha "ensure" benefits of growth accrue to the poorest.
+In Gujarat, growth has "bypassed" the poor

-In a recent analysis, well-known academic, Prof Himanshu, who is assistant professor at Jawaharlal Nehru University and visiting fellow at Centre de Sciences Humaines, New Delhi, has said, "Going by logic, the poor in richer states should be better off than their counterparts living in poorer states.
+In a recent analysis, well-known academic, Prof Himanshu, who is assistant professor at Jawaharlal Nehru University and visiting fellow at Centre de Sciences Humaines, New Delhi, has said "going by logic, the poor in richer states should be better off than their counterparts living in poorer states.
 This is especially so when the country is seeing a welcome trend: Income growth in rural areas and poverty reduction has witnessed unprecedented acceleration".
 However, he says, this does not happened "necessarily", as seen on the basis of the data from Gujarat vis-a-vis other states.

 "Not only are erstwhile poor states growing at a faster rate, they are also performing better on other macroeconomic metrics.
 They have walked the talk on inclusion.
 The collateral benefit is that in the short run, it has helped cushion citizens from the stress in the economy due to double-digit food inflation and the general effect of an economic slowdown", he has said.